Foxtel: Foxtel Go

-The Foxtel Go also offers an on demand service for most channels listed above including sports channels.
+Foxtel Go also offers an on demand service for most channels listed above, including sports channels.

 Foxtel Now

 Foxtel Now (formerly Foxtel Play) is an internet television alternative to the traditional Foxtel subscription, offering customers a no lock in contract subscription starting at $10.
 The service offers over 50 live channels and hundreds of hours of video on-demand content across six subscription packages.

 The service is available across a range of devices such as computers, TVs and video game consoles.
 In addition, subscribers have access to Foxtel's Foxtel Go app expanding access to smartphones and tablets.

-On 4 October 2016, Foxtel announced that a new look Foxtel Play streaming service will roll out from December 2016 and that Foxtel Play will be a simpler, cheaper and more flexible IP-delivered product.
+On 4 October 2016, Foxtel announced that a new look Foxtel Play streaming service would roll out from December 2016 and that Foxtel Play would be a simpler, cheaper and more flexible IP-delivered product.

 As part of a company wide rebrand in June 2017, Foxtel announced that from 7 June, Foxtel Play would be renamed Foxtel Now and would gain HD streaming and Chromecast support with a lower starting price of $10 per month (later increased to $25 per month).

 Foxtel magazine

 Foxtel has a magazine with a monthly reach of about 700,000.
-It is published for Foxtel by Medium Rare Content Agency, and distributed to Foxtel subscribers (who choose to pay for this service) via post.
+It is published by Medium Rare Content Agency, and distributed to Foxtel subscribers (who choose to pay for this service) via post.